 These strange analogies have a very similar parallel in the data world.
-When were trying to move large quantities of data, often the tool of choice is an ETL tool, which stands for extract, transform, and load.
+When we're trying to move large quantities of data, often the tool of choice is an ETL tool, which stands for extract, transform, and load.
 However, when we are communicating between individual application processes we often use an Enterprise Service Bus or ESB.
-So in this video we’re going to briefly touch on the unique challenges of moving bulk data as well as real-time transaction data.
+So in this video, we’re going to briefly touch on the unique challenges of moving bulk data as well as real-time transaction data.
 We’ll also discuss how vendors are beginning to blur the lines between these two requirements into unified integration platforms.

 Moving bulk data requires a highly tuned platform for that very task.
-Additionally, it requires the ability to make transformations to the data at large scale.
+Additionally, it requires the ability to make transformations to the data at a large scale.
 For example, you may want to convert all the state names to their abbreviated form or have a highly parameterized transformation to put the data into separate buckets.
 And you may want this to occur to millions of records on a scheduled basis.
 This would be akin to using a truck in our previous example.
-Its specifically designed for delivering in large quantities.
+It's specifically designed for delivering in large quantities.

 In the past, The lines between these two different middleware functions were fairly stark.
 Organizations would simply have one tool for Application integration and another tool for bulk data loading.
 This however can be frustrating because both ETL and ESB share so many of the same basic data movement requirements, namely the ability to deliver data through a structured process.
 And in the data world we’re not talking about trucks and bicycles with physical world limitations we’re talking about data and software.
 So in the back of everybody’s mind, we’ve always known that these two functions could reside in the same place.

 And sure enough, the market is finally starting to deliver on true Multi-Latency and Multi-Volume with tools that are built from the ground up to cover both functions.
 These new capabilities are not something that organizations should rush out to replace their current environments with.
 However, when defining a new project, consideration for latency flexibility and transformation flexibility, in the same platform, should be a priority moving into the future.
-We now live in a world where end to end processes can be established which can support application business processes all the way through to the analytics using shared transformation and routing objects.
+We now live in a world where end-to-end processes can be established which can support application business processes all the way through to the analytics using shared transformation and routing objects.

 Intricity can help you determine the requirements that your organization has in relation to best-of-breed multi latency, and Multi-Volume Data management tools.
-I recommend you reach out to Intricity, and talk with one of our specialists.
+I recommend you reach out to Intricity and talk with one of our specialists.
 We can help you identify a balanced method which future-proofs your data integration investment.